alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 `Rounding`, `SignStyle`, `SortOrder` and `Stream` are all that shape, and eight of the nine have an empty body besides. `Ordering` is the one that does not:
 `then` is a Method of its own, and no conformance offers it.

+`Enumerable` follows equality rather than printing: nothing in here declares it, and every Choice of payload-free Cases answers `cases()` on its own name — `Side.cases()` is `[#Start, #End, #BothEnds]`, in declaration order.
+It is a static, so it is spelled on the Choice rather than on a value, and that is the one thing that makes it read differently from the other two: a Choice with no Namespace at all still answers, and inside a `<T is Enumerable>` body the spelling is `T.cases()`. `Enumerable.es` says why the declaration was left out, and the answer is `NonEmptyList<Self>`, which is why the Protocol has a file of its own.

 Printing is DECLARED where equality is not — a Choice compares by its tags whatever anyone says, but how it READS is a decision, so a Choice whose